carlosb1/mcv-m5/README.md

 It was created two different neural networks InceptionV3 and Squeezenet.
 To do this, It was modified a few python classes from the provided code.
 The code implements a factory pattern to load the different available models where `model_factory.py` includes the method which set up a network model.
 We will set up the networks which the provided structure data from `model.py` in the `inceptionV3.py` and `squeezenet.py` files.
 After this, it is update the `model_factory.py` with these new models.

-- `inceptionV3.py` file is used the method from keras documentation [inception].
+- `inceptionV3.py` file uses the method from keras documentation [inception].
 - `squeezenet.py` file is extracted from another repository [squeezenet] and it was adapted for keras 1.2